 Delivery Option & Start Term:

-This degree is offered in a primarily online format to meet the needs of non-traditional students with employment or family commitments that preclude participation in a traditional on-campus program.
-Students will visit our Greeley campus for 2 weeks during their first summer term for lab sessions and advisement.
+This 3-year master's degree is offered in a primarily online format to meet the needs of non-traditional students with employment or family commitments that preclude participation in a traditional on-campus program.
+You will visit our Greeley campus for 2 weeks during your first summer term for laboratory experiences associated with coursework and academic advising.

 The graduate curriculum provides the academic and clinical practicum components of the requirements for the Certificate of Clinical Competence in Speech-Language Pathology awarded by the American Speech-Language Hearing Association.